Coderzthereal/shool/README.md

 As yet unnamed.
 Might call it 'shoe'.

 ## Installation and usage
 Clone or download, navigate to project folder, and run `./bin/runner.rb [path to file]`.
-Currently nonfunctional.
+Currently lexes and parses but does not interpret.

 Runs in pure Ruby.
 Should work with Ruby 2+, but it's only been tested with 2.7+.